prioritizr/prioritizr/docs/reference/rij_matrix.md

 - fun:

   `character` for summarizing values inside each planning unit.
-This parameter is only used when the argument to `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object.
+This parameter is only used if `x` is a [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object.
   Defaults to `"sum"`.